Orthodox Easter vs. Catholic Easter

 Before examining the feast of Pascha itself, we must understand the season that precedes it.
 Great Lent (also called Lenten season in Catholic terminology) is not merely a time of “giving something up” but rather a comprehensive reorientation of the Church’s life toward the Resurrection.26

 The Orthodox tradition observes a seven-week Great Lent, totaling forty-nine days before Pascha itself.
-During this time, the faithful fast—traditionally abstaining from meat, dairy, eggs, fish, and oil—and intensify prayer, confession, and participation in the Liturgy.27 The fasting is not punitive but restorative; it aims to clear the passions and attachures so that the believer might be more fully present to the resurrection reality.
+During this time, the faithful fast—traditionally abstaining from meat, dairy, eggs, fish, and oil—and intensify prayer, confession, and participation in the Liturgy.27 The fasting is not punitive but restorative; it aims to clear the passions and attachments so that the believer might be more fully present to the resurrection reality.

 Alexander Schmemann, in his masterwork For the Life of the World, describes fasting not as a denial of creation but as a recovery of its proper use.
 In his opening chapters, Schmemann develops the idea that fasting cultivates a new attitude toward food and the world—an attitude free from greed and the conversion of food into an end in itself.28 The Orthodox tradition sees material deprivation as a gateway to spiritual presence.